0w0Demonic/AquaHotkey/docs/Builtins/String.md

 **Description**:

-Returns a substring that starts afzer a specified occurrence of `Pattern`.
+Returns a substring that starts after a specified occurrence of `Pattern`.

 **Example**: